nation3/law/Constitution.linked.md

 a) The legal personality of Nation3 shall be that of a sovereign nation state, and shall be treated as such by other jurisdictions.
 #) The Nation3 DAO is not intended to, and shall not be deemed to, be a legal person or have a legal personality under any other jurisdiction.
 Without limiting the generality of the foregoing, the DAO is not intended to be, and shall not be deemed to be, a partnership.

+### Default Blockchain
+All blockchain addresses in this document refer to addresses within the Ethereum blockchain, unless explicitly stated otherwise.

 ### Supremacy of Constitution
 This Constitution is the supreme law of Nation3 and no other law shall contravene it.